University of L'Aquila (UAQ), Italy

 You may submit a Diploma Supplement to verify your previous qualification only if it is issued by the institution where you gained your undergraduate degree.

-Note that the local Diplomatic-consular mission might still require that you obtain a Declaration of Value (DoV) before they issue your study visa, although our university accepts either CIMEA or Diploma Supplement by now.
-If that is the case, you will have to go through the DoV request process instead of the CIMEA statements or Diploma Supplement, otherwise you will never obtain any visa from that embassy.
-And that can be much lenghtier, so make sure you start the whole process in good time in advance.
+Note that some local Diplomatic-consular missions might still require that you obtain a Declaration of Value (DoV) before they issue your study visa, although they are aware that our university accepts either CIMEA or Diploma Supplement.
+If that is the case, you will have to go through the DoV request process instead of the CIMEA statements or Diploma Supplement otherwise, you will never obtain any visa from that embassy.
+And that can be much lengthier, so make sure you start the whole process in good time in advance.

 Insurance

-All our students, doesn't matter if they are EU or not, must hold valid insurance covering risks related to health, accidents, death, permanent invalidity, civil responsibility (including travel assistance) while they are outside their home country.
+All our students (either non-EU or EU) must hold valid insurance covering risks related to health, accidents, death, permanent invalidity, and civil responsibility (including travel assistance) while they are outside their home country.

 • AON